nlessmann/rsgt/docs/installation.rst

 Installation
 ------------

-The package is available for Python 2.7+ and 3.5+.
-There are not dependencies other than numpy.
+The package is available for Python 2.7+ and 3.x.
+There are no dependencies other than numpy.

 Installation is straightforward via PyPI: